borland1/T962ParametricProfilesDevelopFiles/README.md

 **LCDparameterProfileMenusLayout.txt** - A LCD menu structure and layout for user profile parameter editing and restoring firmware default values.

-**EEPROM Space Allocation file** - Provides an EEPROM address space availability and layout of Setup/Calibration Settings and Parameter Profiles.
+**EEPROM Space Allocation.txt** - Provides an EEPROM address space availability and layout of Setup/Calibration Settings and Parameter Profiles.

 ## Development Constraints